sutta » kn » snp » vagga3 » Sutta Nipāta 3.12

 Nicchātā parinibbutāti.

-they are hungerless, extinguished.”
+they are hungerless, quenched.”

 ‘Siyā aññenapi pariyāyena sammā dvayatānupassanā’ti, iti ce, bhikkhave, pucchitāro assu;